Phyllis Robinson: Personal life

-In 1944, she married Dr. Richard G. Robinson, who died in 2005.
-They had a daughter Nancy.
+In 1944, she married Richard G. Robinson, and they had a daughter.
 Robinson quit full-time work at DDB in 1962 to raise her daughter, but continued to consult to the agency working three days a week through to 1968.
-She was 89 when she died in Manhattan.
+Richard died in 2005.

+Robinson died in Manhattan in 2010, aged 89.

 Recognition

 Robinson was inducted into the Creative Hall of Fame in 1968.
 For a time, she served as chairperson for the Creative Hall of Fame.
 In 1999, Advertising Age magazine named her one of the 100 most influential figures in the history of advertising.

 Legacy

 She was featured in the 2009 documentary film Art & Copy.

 On International Women's Day in 2017, DDB Worldwide changed its name temporarily to DDB&R to honor Robinson.